 Trident Academy believes that technology is a vital tool in helping our students overcome their learning differences and stay competitive in today’s world.
 We try and integrate the latest in technology and assistive technology into our classrooms and curriculum.

-Students in all grades and learning levels learn to utilize different forms of technology as a resource in becoming an independent learner.
-Our classrooms are equipped with SMARTboards, our students are completely 1-to-1 with Android tablets (3rd grade and younger) and Chromebooks (4th grade and older), and teachers, faculty, and students incorporate multi-sensory tools such as tactile screens, text-to-speech technology, voice recognition, specialized reading software and tools to ensure our students are getting the best learning experience possible.
+Students in all grades and learning levels learn to use different forms of technology as resources in becoming independent learners.
+Our classrooms are equipped with SMARTboards and/or interactive touchscreen TVs; our students are completely 1-to-1 with Chromebook tablets (2nd grade and younger) and touchscreen Chromebook laptops (3rd grade and older); teachers and students incorporate multi-sensory tools such as tactile screens, text-to-speech technology, voice recognition, specialized reading software and tools to ensure our students are getting the best possible learning experience.

-Trident Academy’s Educational Technology (EdTech) Specialist is a Google for Education Certified Trainer, one of about a dozen within 75 miles of the Charleston area and one of only three who works with private schools.
-Our EdTech Specialist provides ongoing assistance and training to students, teachers, and parents who learn more about using these rapidly growing learning tools.
+Trident Academy’s Educational Technology (EdTech) Director is a Google for Education Certified Trainer, one of about a dozen within the Charleston area.
+Our EdTech Director provides ongoing assistance and training to students, teachers, and parents to help them learn more about using these rapidly evolving learning tools.

-Chromebooks & Android Tablets : These devices work hand-in-hand with the Google for Education tools used by Trident Academy.
+Chromebooks & Chrome Tablets : These devices work hand-in-hand with the Google for Education tools used by Trident Academy.
 Built in assistive tools that come with these devices include text-to-speech, voice dictation, screen magnification, input highlighting options, and more.
-More than 30 million Chromebooks alone are now used by students and teachers worldwide (with 5 million of these added in 2018 ).
+More than 40 million Chromebooks alone are now used by students and teachers worldwide.

 Read Naturally Live: This web-based intervention program efficiently applies the research-based Read Naturally Strategy to accelerate reading achievement.
 Visual and auditory prompts guide students through the motivating steps to develop fluency and phonics skills, support comprehension, and improve vocabulary.
 Students work at their own pace in an appropriate level of material.